 A 2017 systematic review looked at the results of 18 different studies.
-The researchers found that magnesium supplements may improve measures of anxiety in people vulnerable to the condition, but also that the quality of evidence is not great.
-Taking high dosages of magnesium can cause diarrhoea.
-Start with a lower dosage, such as 100 milligrams (mg).
-Avoid exceeding 350 mg per day without a doctor’s approval.
+The researchers found that magnesium supplements may improve measures of anxiety in people vulnerable to the condition, but improved quality of evidence in this area is needed.
+It is recommended that people trying magnesium for anxiety should start with a lower dosage, such as 100 milligrams (mg) and avoid exceeding 350 mg per day without a doctor’s approval.
+High dosage of magnesium can cause diarrhoea.

 B vitamins are a group of eight different nutrients that work together to manage many processes in the body, including stress levels.
+Vitamin B12 deficiency can cause a number of neurological symptoms, including instability, neuropathy and cognitive defects.
 A 2017 study found that people who had lower blood levels of vitamin B-12 were more likely to have depression or anxiety.
 A 2018 study found that people who ate foods high in B vitamins — in this case, yeast based spreads such as Marmite and Vegemite — had better anxiety and stress scores than people who did not.
 This was more pronounced for spreads fortified with vitamin B-12.
+Earlier studies have also revealed that a more rapid progression of PD symptoms occurred in those with lower B12 levels than those with higher levels.
+This raises the possibility that prevention or early correction of low B12 status may slow the onset of disability in PD.

 L-theanine is an amino acid that occurs in green and black tea.
 Some evidence suggests that it is a mild sedative and anti-anxiety agent.
 A 2016 double-blind study found that people who consumed a beverage containing 200 mg of l-theanine had lower stress response and cortisol levels after undertaking a challenging task than those who received a placebo.
 It is recommended to start with the lowest effective dosage of l-theanine.
 Supplements often come in 200 mg capsules.
 People should not exceed 400 mg without first asking a doctor.